 Endianness specifies the byte order of the two bytes that comprise a 16 bit Unicode character.
 Big endian means that higher valued bytes are stored first, i.e. at lower addresses.
 Little endian is the opposite and means that lower valued bytes are stored first.
+With EtherNet/IP, this input is omitted as it is only relevant for Unicode texts.

-Fallback specifies the string value that is used, when the PROFINET data is not available.
-PROFINET data may not be available for several reasons: - because PROFINET is disabled on the sensor, - because the job is running in the emulator, etc.
+Fallback specifies the string value that is used, when the fieldbus data is not available. fieldbus data may not be available for several reasons: - because PROFINET or EtherNet/IP is disabled on the sensor, - because the job is running in the emulator, etc.